 Tackling the challenges

-EPAD faces a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.
+EPAD faced a number of challenges, including the difficulty of identifying people who are likely to develop Alzheimer’s dementia, the poor understanding of the earliest stages of the disease, and a lack of flexibility in the way clinical trials are carried out.

-To address these issues, we have developed three core strategies which deliver benefits for intervention owners and research participants.
+To address these issues, we developed three core strategies which deliver benefits for intervention owners and research participants.